-Luke 8:40-41
+Luke 18:40-41

-SURVEYOF CONGREGANT'S NEEDS
+SURVEYOF OF NEEDS

 Statistics show that one out of five Americans has a disability.
-We would like to learn more about the needs of our congregation and the barriers that may prevent full participation at our house of worship.
+We would like to learn more about the needs of our community and the barriers that may prevent full participation at our house of worship and school.
 Please take a few minutes to complete the following survey.
 Thank you.

-1. The person who could participate more fully if accommodations were

-provided is (Circle all that apply):
+1. The person who could participate more fully if accommodations were provided is (Circle all that apply):

-Self Family Acquaintance Don't know
+Self Family Member Acquaintance Don't know (Please continue

-Member (Please continue)

-2. What would allow full participation in worship at our house of faith?
+2. .
+What would all ow full participa ation in worship at our •

 ☐ Invitation to participate

-□ Disability aw lity awareness training for staff and congregation
+□ Disability aw ☐ Disability awareness training for staff and congregation

-☐ Drop off area
+□ Drop off area a

-☐ Accessible parking spaces
+☐ Accessible p parking spaces

-☐ Curb cuts
+Curb cuts

 □ Ramps

 □ Automatic d oors

-☐ Doors 36 inches in width
+☐ Doors 36 inc ches in width

-☐ Greeters who could assist
+☐ Greeters wh o could assist

-☐ Clearly marked accessible bathrooms
+Clearly mark ked accessible b oathrooms

-☐ Accessible p oulpit/bimah
+□ Accessible p Accessible pulpit/bimah

-Assistive listening devices for persons with hearing needs ing needs
+□ Assistive lis Assistive listening devices for persons with hearing needs

-☐ Sign langua ge interpreter
+☐ Sign language interpreter

-□ Braille mater rials
+□ Braille mate rials

-□ Large print I iturgy guides/h ymnals
+Large print I iturgy guides/h ymnals

-☐ Pew cuts or accessible spa ices throughout the wo orship space
+☐ Pew cuts or accessible spa ces throughout the wo rship space

-☐ Pew without kneelers
+□ Pew without kneelers

-□ Padded seat ing with arm re ests
+□ Padded seat ting with arm re sts

-☐ Pews 32 incl hes apart to all ow for use of walkers, canes, crutches
+☐ Pews 32 inc hes apart to allo ow for use of walkers, o canes, crutches

+□ Other - ·

-3. What other are ea(s) limit or prevent full participation?
-Meeting rooms ☐ Lighting ☐ Carpet/floor coverings ☐ Sound system ☐ Gym ☐ School building ☐ Social hall ☐ Office/ rectory □Sanctuary y 🚨 Attitudes ☐ Other(s): 4.
-Please check ministries in our fait h community that are e not accessible: ☐ Altar server ☐ Choir member ☐ Lector ☐ Usher ☐ Catechis ☐ Religious t education student ☐ Day school student ☐ Liturgical minister Parish council ☐ Teen group ☐ Women's guild □ Other: Additional Comm nents: Name: Address: City: State: Zip ( Code: Pl none: faith communi clusion committee to and welcoming.
-I ha may contact me. •
+3. What other area(s) limit or prevent full participation?
+Meeting rooms ☐ Lighting ☐ Carpet/floo coverings or  Sound system ] Gym ☐ School building ☐ Social hall ☐ Office/ rectory 1 Sanctuary ☐ Attitudes ☐ Other(s): se check minist I Altar server ries in our faith co mmunity that are not accessible: ☐ Usher ] Catechist ☐ Religious Education ☐ Day school l 🗖 Liturgical ministries l Parish Council ☐ Teen Group ☐ Women's Guild □ Other: Additional Comments: Name: Address s: City: Sta ite: Zip Cod e: Phone: ☐ Yes, I would like to serve on an inclusion committee to help make our faith community more accessible and welcoming.
+I have completed the above information so that you may contact me.